SteveKanger/scrollCtl/README.md

 ### Adding tweens on scroll

 Uses gsap's timeline and the `to` object.
-Check the documentation below for available params.
+Check the link below for documentation.

 [`GSAP Timeline to()`](<https://greensock.com/docs/v3/GSAP/Timeline/to()>)